Find the Best Structured Settlement Companies

 - Shop around: The discount rate is one of the features of a structured settlement purchase that will vary widely from company to company and state to state.
 Be sure to shop around for the lowest discount rate in order to keep as much of your money as possible.

 When considering a company to purchase future payments, you should be sure the company provides access to customer service.
 The process can be difficult for those with little financial, tax or legal knowledge, but access to customer service can help reduce fear and stress related to the transaction.

 - Customer service hours: Keep in mind that customer service hours vary based on time zones.
 For example, if you live on the West Coast and the company buying the payments has East Coast hours, you may find yourself frustrated at 2:00 p.m. when you can't get ahold of anyone.

 - Online chat: Being able to get help instantly without having to wait on hold can be an advantage as you try to understand and keep track of a transaction.
 Online chat gives consumers an opportunity to get answers immediately.

 - Dedicated representative: Some companies provide a dedicated service professional for their clients for the duration of the transaction.
 This can help to avoid repeated explanations of the situation to multiple members of the staff and may reduce the stress of a complicated financial transaction.

-In order to avoid scams, consumers should do their homework and research companies who offer to purchase structured settlement payments.
+In order to avoid scams, do your homework and research companies who offer to purchase structured settlement payments.
 Researching a company's reputation is not difficult and is an important step towards a successful transaction.

 - Number of denials: A judge can deny the contract for the purchase of a structured settlement if they feel that the settlement is not in the best interest of the consumer, or if they feel that the purchasing company is trying to take advantage of the consumer.
 Companies who offer the most professional service should have a low denial rate.